ClioPatria/ClioPatria/README.md

 ## About

-ClioPatria is an extension of the SWI-Prolog RDF infratructure (`semweb' package) that provides you with a   ready-to-run  web-server that can be extended into a  full-fledged  Semantic   Web  application.
+ClioPatria  is  an  extension  of   the  SWI-Prolog  RDF  infrastructure (_semweb_ package) that provides you with a ready-to-run web-server that can be extended into a full-fledged Semantic Web application.
 The semweb package provides reading and writing RDF   (XML and Turtle), storage and querying by means of rdf(Subject,   Predicate,  Object).
 ClioPatria adds the following: